Ayanmullick/PS.NetWasmAzCosmos/README.md

 # PowerShell Hello World via WebAssembly

 This project demonstrates recompiling basic PowerShell scripts to C# for execution in the browser using .NET WebAssembly.
-It serves as a minimal example of running PowerShell logic client-side without Blazor, by translating PowerShell code into C# and hosting it via WebAssembly.
+The sample prints "Hello World" and fetches data from Azure Cosmos DB directly from the browser (key provided via environment/secret), showing how PowerShell logic can run entirely client-side without Blazor by translating PowerShell code into C# and hosting it via WebAssembly.

 The `src/` folder contains the C# entry point (generated from PowerShell) and the HTML/JS host for browser execution.
 Build outputs are separated into `build/` and `publish/` folders.